Highly Effective Facial Rejuvenation

 Planning for a Chemical Peel

-In some states, no medical degree is required to perform a chemical peel - even the strongest phenol peels.
+In some states, no medical degree is required to perform a chemical peel.
 Many states have laws that permit non-physicians to administer certain peel solutions but regulate the strengths to which they are permitted to apply.
-You should be warned that phenol and TCA peels have been offered by inadequately trained practitioners claiming miracle techniques to rejuvenate the skin.
-During your initial consultation, it is important that you discuss your expectations and goals with Dr. Cappuccino.
+You should be warned that TCA peels have been offered by inadequately trained practitioners claiming miracle techniques to rejuvenate the skin.
+During your initial consultation, it is important that you discuss your expectations and goals with Dr. Cappuccino or our Registered Nurse.
 Don't hesitate to ask any questions or express any concerns that you may have.

-Dr. Cappuccino will explain the planned procedure in detail, including its risks and benefits, the recovery period, and the costs.
-If you have a history of herpes, you should inform your physician prior to the procedure.
+Dr. Cappuccino or our Registered Nurse will explain the planned procedure in detail, including its risks and benefits, the recovery period, and the costs.
 Remember, chemical peel treatments are usually not covered by medical insurance unless they are performed for medically related problems.

 Retin A for Pre-Treatment